 Watch this video to discover more on Roche’s efforts against COVID-19.

-In view of the rapidly changing and ever-challenging COVID-19 pandemic situation, Sanofi is leveraging its expertise and experience in a number of ways to address this public health crisis.
+In view of the COVID-19 pandemic, Sanofi is leveraging its expertise and experience in a number of ways to address this public health crisis.

-Sanofi and GSK have also signed a letter of intent to develop an adjuvanted vaccine for COVID-19, using innovative technology from both companies: Sanofi will contribute its S-protein COVID-19 antigen, which is based on recombinant DNA technology; and GSK will contribute its proven pandemic adjuvant technology.
+- An adjuvanted Recombinant Protein vaccine that is in the process of being developed in collaboration with GSK using innovative technologies from both companies: Sanofi contributes with its S-protein COVID-19 antigen, which is based on recombinant DNA technology; and GSK contributes with its proven pandemic adjuvant technology.

 Since the beginning of the crisis, Servier is committed to helping those who fight against the Covid-19 pandemic.
 Beyond supporting the research efforts to prevent and treat the coronavirus disease, our company has, to date, contributed to solidary initiatives in more than 35 countries.
 Servier is assisting health authorities and hospitals by providing hand sanitizer gel and urgently needed personal protection equipment (more than 300 000 masks, gloves and other protective gear donated directly by Servier or through industry association initiatives).
 Servier is also joining forces with foundations, NGOs and associations (such as the Chinese Red Cross and Americares in India) by making donations to help caregivers and populations affected by the virus.
 In France, many healthcare professionals employed by Servier have volunteered to join medical staff on the front line against the virus.
 Servier also brings its expertise and financial support to the multi-stakeholders partnership “Health Innovation Coalition – Health Crisis″ that aims to develop innovative solutions to relieve congestion in the healthcare system and ensure patients with chronic diseases continue to be treated.